tdwg/bdq/tg2/_review/docs/list/bdqffdq/index.md

 - Name: bdqffdq:Validation
 - Preferred Label: Validation
-- Definition: A DataQualityNeed that expreses how data may be evaluated for fitness for use.
+- Definition: A bdqffdq:DataQualityNeed that expresses how data may be evaluated for fitness for use.
 - SubClass Of: DataQualityNeed; ValidationConcept
 - Comments: ContextualizedCriterion in the original framework.
-Describes the Criteria for determining compliance of data to fill some DataQualityNeed.
-A description of a Criterion applied to an InformationElement for some ResourceType.
-Describes an instance of the Criterion concept in terms of the associated InformationElements from some controlled vocabulary (fields ActedUpon or Consulted), and a ResourceType of SingleRecord or MultiRecord.
+Describes the bdqffdq:Criteria for determining compliance of data to fill a bdqffdq:DataQualityNeed.
+A description of a bdqffdq:Criterion applied to a bdqffdq:InformationElement for a bdqffdq:ResourceType.
+Describes an instance of a bdqffdq:Criterion in terms of the associated bdqffdq:InformationElements from a controlled vocabulary (fields bdqffdq:ActedUpon or bdqffdq:Consulted), and a bdqffdq:ResourceType of bdqffdq:SingleRecord or bdqffdq:MultiRecord.
-Validations are phrased in a positive sense, they identify data which has quality for some need.
-For example: The value of dwc:basisOfRecord of SingleRecords must be in the controlled vocabulary.
+A bdqffdq:Validation is phrased in a positive sense.
+It identifies data which have quality for some need.
+For example, the value of dwc:basisOfRecord of bdqffdq:SingleRecords must be in the controlled vocabulary for dwc:basisOfRecord.
-A Validation is the DataQualityNeed concept that parallels a ValidationMethod in the Solutions layer, and a ValidationAssertion in the Report layer.
-ValidationAssertions may specify a result that is COMPLIANT, where the data has quality, or NOT_COMPLIANT, where the data lacks quality for some UseCase.
+A bdqffdq:Validation is the bdqffdq:DataQualityNeed that parallels a bdqffdq:ValidationMethod in the Solutions layer (see Figure 3 in Veiga et al., 2017), and a bdqffdq:ValidationAssertion in the Report layer (see Figure 3 in Veiga et al., 2017).
+A bdqffdq:ValidationAssertion may specify a result that is bdqffdq:COMPLIANT, where the data have quality, or bdqffdq:NOT_COMPLIANT, where the data lack quality for a bdqffdq:UseCase.
 VA = { va | va = < ie, c, rt >, ie ∈ IE, c ∈ C ⋀ rt ∈ RT }

 ********************